 Chance and challenge: Japan Inc worried but hopeful on Trump

 President Donald Trump's salvos on trade and currency are rattling Japan Inc., but many here hope Prime Minister Shinzo Abe can sell him a "win-win" package of job creation and investment when they meet this week, averting a return of the Japan-bashing of the 1980s.
-National flags of Japan and the U.S. are seen in front of a monitor showing U.S. President Donald Trump at a foreign exchange trading company in Tokyo, Japan, January 23, 2017.
+Abe moved early to build a personal rapport with Trump, meeting him in New York shortly after he was elected.

 Add your comments below